hillbrad/U2FReviews/README.md

 I'm also interested in trying out the PGP features of the key for code signing on GitHub, though I otherwise try to avoid PGP.

 Regarding the packaging, the 4 has the standard tried-and-true Yubikey packaging.
 The 4C is a bit thicker.
 I have heard reports that the first generation of the 4C devices do not withstand everyday carry on a keychain; hopefully current models are more durable.
 (I don't have one.)
 The Nano is a great choice to leave in your computer, monitor or other hub full-time, easily accessible with just a tap.
 I tried carrying a Nano with a small USB-C adapter on my keys for a few weeks, but the tiny bit of metal where a nylon camera-loop attachment goes tore out.
 It would be a big bummer to lose a $50 device and the associated credentials this way, so I can't recommend the Nano as an everyday carry device.

+The 4C Nano is great for laptops that have only USB-C ports and can sit unobtrusively in the port all the time.
+My only issue is that there are touch plates on both the top and bottom of the device.
+In the summer, resting my laptop on bare legs while wearing shorts, the bottom touch plate kept getting triggered.
+A bit of nail polish fixed that.

 *Troubleshooting:*